Abdoulaye Ouattara (footballer, born 2005)

 Abdoulaye Ouattara (born 25 August 2005) is a French professional footballer who plays for Canadian Premier League club Vancouver FC.

 Club career

 During the 2024–2025 season, Ouattara played with Elite Falcons FC, helping them win the UAE Second Division League title.

 In April 2025, Ouattara signed with Canadian Premier League club Vancouver FC on a one-year contract.
 However, he was initially unable to join the club, before officially joining in July 2025.
+After the 2025 season, the club picked up his option for 2026.